loveencounterflow/arabika/README.md

 if (x > 0) { x += 1; print(x); }
 ````

-wouldn't you be interested in the fact that at some point that same source surfaces as
+wouldn't you be interested in the fact that at some point that same program surfaces as

 ````
 【if x > 0【x += 1〓print x】】